Skip to Content

 For the bell peppers, cut the top off and remove the stems and seeds.
 Then cut each pepper into thin slices.

 Place the pepper strips on a baking sheet spaced evenly apart and flash freeze them for 15-30 minutes.
 This freezing method will help keep the peppers from sticking together.
-Next, move them to air tight freezer safe containers or bags for long term storage.
+Next, move them to an air tight freezer container or store them in Food Saver bags for long term storage.

 Freeze A Meal or Appetizer

-Another one of our favorite ways to preserve peppers without canning is to make an already cooked meal!
+Another one of our favorite ways to preserve peppers without canning is to make an already cooked meal or appetizer.
 From soups to stuffed peppers, it is a great way enjoy your garden fresh peppers all year long!

 In order to preserve stuffed green peppers we recommend that you cook them first.
-However make your stuffed peppers recipe without the tomato sauce/soup in the bottom of your pan.
+However it is best to make your stuffed peppers recipe without the tomato sauce/soup in the bottom of your pan.

-They will get too soggy if they sit in a lot of liquid during the cooking process.
+The peppers will get too soggy if they sit in a lot of liquid during the cooking process.
+Also, it is best to cook them just to the point that the peppers remain firm and aren’t collapsing.

-Then flash freeze them by placing them on baking sheet.
-Once they are frozen solid, place in an air-tight container or a Food Saver Bag.
+Then flash freeze them by placing them on baking sheet and putting them in the freezer.
+Once they are frozen solid, place in an air-tight container or a Food Saver Bag and seal.

 Whole Peppers